Client ResourcesFreelancingWorking with Designers

 What are some things I should consider when working flexibly?

 When working flexibly, you may have to set up rules and boundaries.
-For example, you may have to tell your boss that you won't work at the weekend.
+For example, you may have to tell your boss you won't work at the weekend.

 Photo of author